image of a notepad with notes (for a private tutor)

 MISSION 6: SANDTRAP

-More details coming soon!
 Red Team pursues Revelation to a Palace of Pain in the desert.
 They meet the monitor Genemender-Folder-of-Fortune (whom they call "Mender"), a former Lifeworker and now servant of the Criterion.
-He agrees to permit them to access the lower levels if he gets to keep the Prophet.
+He agrees to permit them to access the lower levels if he gets to keep the Prophet's corpse for further study.

 MISSION 7: MANY TRIALS

-More details coming soon!
 The Master Chief and Cortana cleanse the Repose of the Vigilant in hopes of earning his trust.
-He promises to delay firing the ring if they seek his brother, the Compellent, and learn of his fate.
-Once restored to form, the Vigilant also dispatches an army of Promethean armigers to the surface to help combat the Flood.
+Once restored to form, he promises to delay firing the ring if they seek his brother, the Compellent, and learn of his fate.
+As the heroes part ways with the brooding Vigilant, they are mystified to see an army of Promethean armigers surge toward the surface to help combat the Flood in unknown reaches of Zeta Halo.

 MISSION 8: OLD, FAMILIAR PAINS

-More details coming soon!
 Red Team confronts a mutant menagerie in pursuit of Revelation beneath the Palace of Pain.
 After an untimely Flood outbreak, the Arisen grow increasingly doubtful of their chosen vocation.
 The Spartans witness a "black mass" wherein Revelation is revealed to be infested, and sacrifices his once-willing consorts to the Flood to help the wounded Gravemind shore up his position on the ring.
+Mender helps Red Team escape certain doom, and then begrudgingly accompanies Red Team to Percival Base after they destroy his facility to control the Flood.

 MISSION 9: COLD SILENCE